Best portable scanners iMore 2021

 Imagine carrying a scanner in your bag that is as small as a rolled-up magazine.
 That's what you get when you invest in the Doxie Go SE Wi-Fi, one of the best portable scanners on the market.
 This sleek model is the perfect solution for those who need a color scanner that takes up minimal desk space and is travel-friendly.

 The included software for Mac and PC makes easy work of syncing scans to your desktop, organizing documents, creating searchable PDFs, and managing your workflow.
 The Doxie Go is excellent for scanning documents, receipts, business cards, drawings, photos, and more.
-If there's a downside, it's that this device cannot scan the front and back of documents automatically.
+If there's a downside, this device cannot automatically scan the front and back of documents.
 You must feed your paper in, scan, then flip the paper over to capture both sides.
 If you don't mind the minor inconvenience, the Doxie is a genius way to go paper-free.